realoksi/foobar2000-catbox/README.md

 -->C[Load image into memory]
 -->D[Should resize image?]
 -->E[Should encode image?]
--->F[Use Catbox or Litterbox]
+-->F[Use Catbox consumer]
 -->G[Upload image]
 -->H[Output response to stdout]
 ```

 ## Notes

-- Litterbox is enabled by default to help reduce the potential impact on Catbox's services.
+- Litterbox is now disabled by default but remains available.

 ## TODO